-UAINE received permission from local authorities to march in protest without having to obtain a permit.
+UAINE receives permission from local authorities to march in protest without having to obtain a permit.

-State troopers used force against protestors who gathered together to observe the 28th annual National Day of Mourning.
+State troopers use force against protesters who gathered together to observe the 28th annual National Day of Mourning.

-The first annual protest for the National Day of Mourning took place.
+The first annual protest for the National Day of Mourning takes place.

 How to Observe National Day of Mourning

 Do you know much about the first Thanksgiving?
-Do some research online (from credible sources, of course), stop by your local library, or watch a documentary that will help give you a better understanding of what Native Americans actually went through.
+Do some research online, stop by your local library, or watch a documentary that will help give you a better understanding of what Native Americans actually went through.

-Protestors gather together on Cole's Hill, a location overlooking Plymouth Rock, in Massachusetts.
-Everyone is welcome to observe these protests, and recently, other minority groups have started to become involved in the events of this day.
+Protesters gather on Cole's Hill, a location overlooking Plymouth Rock, in Massachusetts.
+Everyone is welcome to observe these gatherings, and recently, other minority groups have started to become involved in the events of this day.

 4 Reasons To Thank Native Americans